clairesng/marriage_recommender/README.md

-# 💍 Marriage Recommender
+# 💍 Marriage Compatibility Recommender

 A full-stack data science project that turns relationship survey data into an interactive, two-player compatibility experience.
+Based on Singaporean survey data of married and divorced couples, the app uses a CatBoost classification model to generate a compatibility score, interpretive band, archetype profile, and growth recommendation for couples.

 This project combines:
-- **Data analysis** (EDA + feature engineering)
+- **Data analysis** (End-to-end EDA + feature engineering)
 - **Machine learning** (CatBoost classification)
 - **Product thinking** (human-friendly outputs, not just raw predictions)
 - **App deployment** (Streamlit interface with response logging)

-It was built using anonymised data from married and divorced respondents in Singapore.

 ---

 ## Background

-Relationship compatibility is often discussed in subjective terms, but many of the patterns that shape long-term outcomes can be explored through data.
-This project started with a simple question: can survey responses about values, family background, finances, and lifestyle preferences be turned into a useful compatibility signal?

-The purpose of the project is not to predict marriage success with certainty.
-Instead, it aims to help users reflect on areas of alignment and possible friction in a more structured, data-informed way.
-By pairing machine learning with a conversational interface, the app makes the insights easier to understand for both technical and non-technical users.
+Compatibility is often discussed in subjective terms, and while the rates of marriage and divorce in Singapore are publicly available, the factors that drive a marriage's success or failure haven't been fully explored from a Data Analyst/Scientist perspective.

 ---

 ## Why this project matters

-For non-technical readers: this app is designed as a **reflection tool** for couples.
-It does not "decide" whether a relationship will succeed.
-Instead, it highlights patterns and areas for discussion.
+For non-technical readers: this app is designed as a **reflection tool** for couples, helping them gain insights into their relationship dynamics in a structured, data-informed way.

 For technical readers: this is an end-to-end project showing the ability to take a problem from **data → model → productised app**.
+By taking a "social science meets data science" approach, it demonstrates how machine learning can be used in a domain that is often seen as purely qualitative.

 ---